 - address - "Grosser Grasbrook, 20457 Hamburg, Germany"

 - location (GPS coordinates) - latitude=53.538847, longitude 9.996607

-- The port's HafenCity cruise ship terminal is located in the Hamburg-Mitte district (on the river Elbe islands formerly named Wandrahm and Kehrwieder).
+HafenCity cruise ship terminal is located in the Hamburg-Mitte district (on two Elbe River's islands - formerly named Wandrahm and Kehrwieder).
 The terminal is just 50 m (160 ft) away from the port's subway station.
 During the area's redevelopment (2,2 km2 / 0,8 ml2 landmass), the old port warehouses were replaced with residential and business buildings (hotels, shops, offices).
 HafenCity was removed from the Hamburg's duty-free port zone in 2003 and was declared as a separate district in 2008.
 The new district includes Grossen Grasbrooks and the warehouse district on the Kehrwieder-Wandrahm islands.

-- The HafenCity port complex houses over 12,000 people and is a workplace for over 40,000 (mostly in the office blocks).
+The HafenCity port complex houses 12,000+ people and is a workplace for 40,000+ (mostly in the office blocks).
 The area has the headquarters of Kuhne & Nagel (shipping conglomerate), Spiegel Group (news magazine), Unilever (consumer goods), Greenpeace and Hamburg-America Center.